Starting to Homeschool

 - What is your Homeschool Philosophy?

 What is it that drives your passion to homeschool?
-It's okay to say that you like the traditional school model, but
+It's okay to like the traditional school model of using textbooks

 philosophy.
 Whether you're a purist with your Classical approach or you're a sneaky unschooler because you